Introducing Domestic Steel Windows and Doors

 Some of our members are able to help with this.
-From basic ‘ease and adjusting’ where the existing opening windows/doors remain in situ and are ‘eased’ so that they open and close better, through to full refurbishment where the windows/doors are removed and taken back to the factory for shot blasting, galvanizing, powder coat finishing, servicing, re-glazing and re-installing.
+Services range from basic ‘ease and adjusting’ where the existing opening windows/doors remain in situ and are ‘eased’ so that they open and close better, through to full refurbishment where the windows/doors are removed and taken back to the factory for shot blasting, galvanizing, powder coat finishing, servicing, re-glazing and re-installing.

-Hot dip galvanizing ensures that the window will be free from rust and helps to increase the window's lifespan.
+Hot dip galvanizing ensures that the window or door will be free from rust and helps to increase their lifespan.

-Polyester powder coating means that a steel window will not need to be painted for at least twenty years.
-A wide range of colours are available and can be specified using the RAL colour chart system.
+Polyester powder coating means that a steel window or door will not need to be painted for at least twenty years.
+A wide range of colours is available and can be specified using the RAL colour chart system.

-Opening windows can be hinged on the side or the top and come complete with ironmongery that can be sympathetic to the original or with a more modern look.
-They have a double weather seal and so exceed PAS23 requirements.
+Opening windows can be hinged on the side or the top and come complete with ironmongery that can be sympathetic to the originals or with a more modern look.

-Glazing decoration can be specified so that the window retains an existing leaded, Georgian or Modern glazing appearance.
-The glass units are made up of soft coat glass which helps retain the heat in a home, low ion glass which draws the suns rays through the glass in the winter months, Krypton gas helps increase thermal insulation as well as the added benefit of increased sound insulation and a warm edge spacer also helps increase thermal insulation.
+Glazing decoration can be specified so that the window retains an existing leaded, Georgian or modern glazing appearance.
+The glass units are made up of soft coat glass which helps retain the heat in a home while, low ion glass which draws the suns rays through the glass in the winter months, Krypton gas helps increase thermal insulation as well as increasing sound insulation and a warm edge spacer also helps increase thermal insulation.

 Doors are manufactured from either W20 or W40 steel profiles and complement the steel window in profile and style.
 Single and double (French) doors are available and can be manufactured to very large dimensions.